Albonire/Albonire/README.md

   <div style="margin-top: 20px; padding: 0 25px;">
     <p style="font-family: 'Georgia', serif; color: #ebdbb2; font-size: 16px;">
-      Systems Engineering student and Junior Full-Stack Developer with a passion for building modern web applications, the cloud computing and linux enviroment .
-I work with React, Next.js, and TypeScript on the frontend, and enjoy exploring backend development with Python (Django, FastAPI) and Node.js.
-I love turning ideas into clean, functional code and creating great user experiences.
-Currently expanding my skills and exploring cloud technologies, always excited to take on new challenges and collaborate with others.
+      I'm a Systems Engineering student and Junior Full-Stack Developer who loves building modern web apps, especially in the cloud and Linux environments.
+I work with React, Next.js, and TypeScript on the frontend, and enjoy backend work with Python (Django, FastAPI) and Node.js.
+Turning ideas into clean, user-friendly code is my thing.
+I'm always learning new skills, especially cloud tech, and love collaborating on challenges.
     </p>
   </div>